lordcongra/poke-e-role/README.md

 ## ⚠️ REQUIRED PLUGINS

-To use all the features of this character sheet, you **MUST** install the following Owlbear Rodeo extensions in your room:
+To use all the features of this character sheet, you **MUST** install **Pretty Sordid** and **at least one (though having both is recommended to test which you like better)** of the following Dice Engines:

-1. **[Dice+](https://extensions.owlbear.rodeo/dice-plus):** Handles all 1-click 3D dice rolling (Accuracy, Damage, Evasion, Clashes, etc.).
+1. **[Custom Action Rolls (CAR)](https://owlbear.rogue.pub/extension/https://action-manager.onrender.com/manifest.json):** Handles 3D dice and features a persistent, pop-out chat log styled like the sheet(more consistent visual theming) to track roll history (found in "Log" button inside the CAR extension).
+Gives a more detailed breakdown of rolls in the log.
+Creating your dice visuals can take more time but has more options.
+This option tends to have better performance on Firefox.
+   _- AND/OR -_
+2. **[Dice+](https://extensions.owlbear.rodeo/dice-plus):** The classic engine (this was the first integration, Custom Action Rolls is new).
+Handles 1-click 3D physics dice and has roll history but is somewhat more difficult to find.
+Is a physics-based engine so it can sometimes lose accuracy at high dice counts (trust the GM roll result).
+Creating your dice is faster usually but gated with some premium features.

+_(Note: You can swap between these engines at any time for the whole room using the "📜 Rules" menu on the sheet!)_

-2. **[Pretty Sordid (Initiative)](https://extensions.owlbear.rodeo/pretty-sordid):** Grabs Initiative rolls from the sheet and automatically sorts the combat order (including decimal tie-breakers!).
+3. **[Pretty Sordid (Initiative)](https://extensions.owlbear.rodeo/pretty-sordid):** Grabs Initiative rolls from the sheet and automatically sorts the combat order (including decimal tie-breakers!).

 ## 🎒 RECOMMENDED PLUGINS (Optional)